cheshireoctopus/gafewd-portal/README.md

 A web portal for assistance teaching [General Assembly's](https://generalassemb.ly) part-time Frontend Web Development (FEWD) course.
 Can easibly be adapted for JavaScript Development (JSD) or other part-time classes and workshops.

-An example of this project is hosted at [https://gafewd.surge.sh/](https://gafewd.surge.sh/).
+To see this project in action, visit [https://fewd.nyc](https://fewd.nyc).

-Slides corresponding to this repo can be found here: [https://github.com/cheshireoctopus/gafewd-notes](https://github.com/cheshireoctopus/gafewd-notes).
+A complete version of this project (web portal and corresponding slides) can be found here: [https://github.com/cheshireoctopus/gafewd](https://github.com/cheshireoctopus/gafewd).

 ### Recommended Setup: